djblackberry64/Lempire-resource-bunker/Resource_files/CLI/Instructions-file-for-scripts.md

 > ⚠️ This edits the **user** PATH permanently, but doesn’t affect current shells — open a new one to see the change.

+> ⚠️ Note on PATH editing:
+ Using setx appends to your user PATH permanently but doesn’t check for duplicates.
+Running it multiple times may cause repeated entries.
+If unsure, edit PATH via GUI or manually verify to keep it clean.

 ---

 ### 4. 🚀 Test it